snail007/goproxy/README.md

 #### Request Description

-The proxy sends an HTTP POST request to the control interface URL.
-There are two fields in the form data: user and ip.
+An HTTP POST request will be sent to the control.
+The interface `form` has three fields: interface, ip, conns, and the `conns` field requires a user whose proxy version is greater than proxy `12.2`.

-user: the user name currently connected to the proxy, multiple are separated by commas, for example: user1, user2
+`user` The username currently connected to the agent, multiple separated by commas, for example: user1, user2

-ip: The IP address of the client currently connected to the proxy, multiple are separated by commas, for example: 1.1.1.1, 2.2.2.2
+`ip`  The client IP is connected to the proxy, and multiple clients using English are split addresses, for example: 1.1.1.1, 2.2.2.2

+`conns` The tcp connection information currently connecting to the proxy port to transmit data.
+The conns value is a json string, the format is a sequence of connections, the element is an object, the object contains the details of the connection, conns format: `[{"id":"ab7bf1f10501d6f7","client":"127.0.0.1:62112","server":"127.0.0.1:9092","user":""}]` Object field description: id: connection id, client: client's unique IP address and port, server: client's IP and no port access, user's connection authentication (null if any)

 #### Response Data Description

-The data returned by the control interface is invalid user and IP, the format is a json object data, there are two fields user and ip.
+The data returned by the control interface is invalid user and IP or connection.
+The format is a json object data.
+There are three fields user, ip, and conns.
+The `conns` field requires the proxy version greater than or equal to `12.2`.

-For example: {"user": "a, b", "ip": ""}
+Format: `{"user":"a,b","ip":"",conns:["ab7bf1f10501d6f7","cb7bf1f10501d6f7"]}`

-user: the user name currently connected to the proxy, multiple are separated by commas, not left blank, for example: user1, user2
+`user`: The username currently connected to the proxy, multiple separated by commas, not left blank, for example: user1, user2

-ip: The ip address of the client currently connected to the proxy.
-Multiple are separated by commas and not left blank.
+`ip`: The ip address of the client currently connected to the proxy, multiple separated by commas, not left blank, for example: 1.1.1.1, 2.2.2.2

+`conns`: is an array, the element is a connection id, this id is the id field of the connection object in conns in the above `Request Description`.

+Introduce:
-The connection between the returned user and ip will be disconnected by proxy.
+- The connection established by the returned user and ip will be disconnected by the proxy.
+- Connections matching the returned conns will be disconnected by the proxy.
+- If the returned data contains both: user or ip, and conns, then the user or ip will be ignored, and only the connection matching conns will be disconnected.

 #### Example
 Suppose --control-url `http://127.0.0.1:33088/user/control.php` points to a PHP interface address.